 Most energetic spaces, like the living room or kitchen, can easily feature more vibrant tones like orange, red, gold, or purple.
-To make a color truly pop, consider painting an adjoining wall or utilizing accent pieces of the complimentary color.
+To make a color truly pop, consider painting an adjoining wall or utilizing accent pieces of the complementary color.
 Colors opposite on the color wheel stand out most when adjacent to one another – making a strong statement.

 Once you have your color picked out, you’ll need to consider the sheen of paint that best matches the room and your lighting.

-High-Gloss: Highly durable, reflects light, and is easiest to clean.
+High-Gloss: Highly durable, reflects light and is easiest to clean.
 Ideal for kitchens, high-traffic areas, and kid’s rooms.
 May highlight imperfections of the wall.

 Semi-Gloss: Still easy to clean, typically cheaper than High-Gloss, and doesn’t show as many wall imperfections.